Saturday, 28 December 2024

 Randen-colored Train on the Enoden Line

 On October 14th, Enoden and Randen celebrated the 15th anniversary of their partnership.
-In commemoration, Enoden started operating "Randen-colored train" as a token of friendship on September 4th.
+To commemorate the occasion, Enoden began operating a “Randen-colored train” as a symbol of friendship on September 4th.

-Let me review Enoden and Randen to start.
-Enoden is a local railway line in Kamakura and Fujisawa cities, which are located about 40 kilometers southwest of Tokyo.
-It is operated by Enoshima Electric Railway Company.
-The route length is 10 kilometers.
-On the other hand, Randen is a tram route in Kyoto City, which is located about 500 kilometers west of Tokyo.
-It is operated by Keifuku Electric Railway Company.
-The route length is 11 kilometers.
-Both Enoden and Randen are convenient modes of transportation to get around these historical sightseeing cities.
-The two companies established a partnership in 2009, and have been working together to promote tourism and attract passengers to each other.
+Randen, on the other hand, is a tramway in Kyoto City, about 500 kilometers west of Tokyo.
+It is operated by the Keifuku Electric Railway Company, and its route length is 11 kilometers.
+Both lines are convenient ways to explore their respective historic sightseeing cities.
+The two companies formed a partnership in 2009 and have been working together to promote tourism and attract passengers to each other.

 Wednesday, 11 December 2024